PabloVrs/ShpStreetGraph/README.md

 ## Getting Started

-You can install this program in two different ways:
+You can set up this program in two different ways:

 ### Option 1: Installing via deb package